Personal Website

 I built this website with Astro.
 By default, Astro delivers static pages, but it also allows JavaScript, TypeScript, and other frameworks/integrations where needed.
 That mix of simplicity and freedom, alongside a growing dev community, made the choice easy.

-My goal was to create a place to share my work, projects, and writings.
-I wanted the design to feel modern, but also simple and not overstated.
+My goal was to create a place to share my work, projects, and writing.
+My goal was to create a very simple, modern design.

 Tools: